cardano-foundation/developer-portal/docs/stake-pool-guide/generating-wallet-keys.md

     --signing-key-file stake.skey
 ```

-Create your stake address from the stake address verification key and store it in stake.addr
+Create your stake address from the stake address verification key and store it in `stake.addr`:

 ```
 cardano-cli stake-address build \